Eduard Bachmann: Life and career

 Born in Prague, Bachmann attended the Prague Conservatory, where he studied oboe playing under the direction of Professor Bauer.
-As a trained oboist he undertook a concert tour through Germany with the music director Joseph Labitzky in 1849, was engaged in the theatre orchestra of Preßburg in 1850/51, then went to Dresden, where he was engaged in the military band of the Saxon Life Guards.
-In 1853 he became a member of the orchestra of Johann Strauss I. One year later he was engaged for the orchestra of the Hungarian National Theatre in Pest.
+As a trained oboist, Bachmann undertook a concert tour through Germany with the music director Joseph Labitzky in 1849, was engaged in the theatre orchestra of Preßburg in 1850/51, then went to Dresden, where he was engaged in the military band of the Saxon Life Guards.
+In 1853, he became a member of the orchestra of Johann Strauss I. One year later, he was engaged for the orchestra of the Hungarian National Theatre in Pest.

-There he began to train as a singer.
-On 14 February 1855 he made his debut at the Hungarian National Theatre as "Carlo" in the opera Ernani.
+There, he began to train as a singer.
+On 14 February 1855, he made his debut at the Hungarian National Theatre as "Carlo" in the opera Ernani.
 He sang several times in the Hungarian and German theaters and worked from December 1855 to March 1856 at the Darmstadt court theater.
-After that he went to Agram and worked as a Heldentenor in Amsterdam from October 1856 to June 1857.
-On 31 July 1857 he made his debut in Prague with director Franz Thomé, where he stayed until October 1864.
+After that, he went to Agram and worked as a Heldentenor in Amsterdam from October 1856 to June 1857.
+On 31 July 1857, he made his debut in Prague with director Franz Thomé, where he stayed until October 1864.